Orestistsira/auth-parallel-and-distributed-systems-ex2/README.md

 ---

+** Compile and Run the code**

-(print writes the output to a file, it can be skipped for all commands)
+- print writes the output to a file, it can be skipped for all commands

 1. To run sequential code